Election protests in Turkey as opposition cries foul

 Wednesday, April 02, 2014 - 00:46

 apr.2 - Riot police in Turkey have fired water cannon at demonstrators on the streets of the capital Ankara.
 Sarah Toms reports.

 ▲ Hide Transcript

 ▶ View Transcript

-No official results have yet been announced, but the tally published by Turkish media put the AK Party on around 44 percent of the nationwide vote to 26-28 percent for the opposition CHP.
+No official results have been announced but the tally published by Turkish media puts the AK party with about 44 per cent of the vote nationwide.

 Press CTRL+C (Windows), CMD+C (Mac), or long-press the URL below on your mobile device to copy the code